 It is the Winter pride that offers many events like activities, live music, gastronomy and parties.
-As you read before, Iceland is very gay friendly, there is even a tour operator whose workfield is only for the Lesbian, Gay, Bisexual and Transgender clientele, its name is Pink Iceland.
+First timers will see that you read before, Iceland is very gay friendly, there is even a tour operator whose workfield is only for the Lesbian, Gay, Bisexual and Transgender clientele, its name is Pink Iceland.

 Pink Iceland offers interesting gay tour packages around Iceland, party planners, guides.
-They are also wedding planners, basically, their gol is to make your wedding unforgetable.
+They are also wedding planners, basically, their goal is to make your wedding unforgettable.
 They have very good reviews, and they are local, so I am sure they will show you the best spots and they will give you the best tips to enjoy the country.
-This tour operator is responsable for the Rainbow Reykjavik Festival.
+This tour operator is responsible for the Rainbow Reykjavik Festival.